JuliuszGorzen/email-to-quote-streamlit/markdowns/main-page-description.md

 **:rainbow[Sidebar:]**

 On the left side of the screen, you will find the sidebar.
 It contains the model parameters form and the logout button.
 Each filed is described in the form, so you can easily fill it in.
+:heavy_exclamation_mark: **:red[For now there is no need to fill in the form.]** :heavy_exclamation_mark:

 **:rainbow[Login:]**